TheRincon/gc_plotter/README.md

 gc_plotter
 =========

-## Simple tool to map GC content on ideograms for chromosomes or contigs.\
+## Simple tool to map GC content on ideograms for chromosomes or contigs

 Inspired by (and some code taken from) [CMplot](https://github.com/YinLiLin/R-CMplot)
 <br>